The 2026 Guide to Luxury Bath Towels: Finding the Ultimate Spa Experience

 Turkish Cotton

-Utilized by brands like Parachute and Brooklinen, Turkish cotton offers a long staple (1.1 to 1.4 inches) that provides a balance between plushness and quick drying times.
-It is a highly respected fiber in the premium market.
+Turkish cotton offers a long staple (1.1 to 1.4 inches) that provides a balance between plushness and quick drying times.
+It is a widely used and well-regarded fiber in the premium market.

 Standard Upland Cotton

 Often marketed under ambiguous "100% Cotton" or "Egyptian-Quality" labels, these fibers are significantly shorter (under 1.1 inches).
 Shorter fibers require thicker, coarser yarn and are prone to rapid thinning.
-Analysis of global supply chains shows that some digital-native brands like Onuia utilize this standard cotton to maximize margins while marketing it as premium.
+This is why a GSM rating and a clear fiber-origin disclosure matter more than the word "premium" on a label.

 Decoding GSM and Weave: What the Numbers Mean